We are what we eat.

 I don’t get my food from a store, I find it in the bush, in wild open areas and in the sea.
 Every day.
 My food is gathered, hunted and fished.

-This was not always the case.
-I had definitely been on a healthy diet before I started eating wild food, but I just couldn’t get rid of my chronic stomach pain and dandruff that I both had for about 20 years, no matter what I tried.
+I had definitely been on a healthy diet before I started eating wild food, but I just couldn’t get rid of my chronic stomach pain and other minor symptoms that I had for about 20 years, no matter what I tried.
 Chronic health problems are widespread and on the rise.
 Prevalence in diabetes, for example, has doubled in New Zealand in the last ten years, we also have one of the highest obesity rates in the world, which has more than doubled in the last 30 years.

 When I stopped eating refined food and started eating wild plants, animals and fungi instead, my health increased rapidly.
-After only a few days I was rid of my stomach ache, 2 weeks later the dandruff was gone, and my joint pain is reduced to only an echo of what it has been.
+After only a few days I was rid of my stomach ache, 2 weeks later most of the other symptoms were gone, and my joint pain is reduced to only an echo of what it has been.
 But these advantages and more are not only my experience.

 Our biology was formed while being hunter-gatherers over hundreds of thousands of years.
 Only 10.000 years ago we started changing our diet and relying mostly on grain, cultured vegetables and fruits, and domesticated animals.
-Now only very few indigenous tribes remain that are still living as we were before the agricultural revolution.
 The comparatively brief period of agriculture has been too short to substantially change what our bodies need and rely on every day.
 There are scientific studies and real-world observations proving this.
 One of the best examples is Weston Price, an Ohio dentist who traveled the world to study people who did not suffer from dental illnesses.
 He found people on each continent (also here in NZ) with extremely low rates of dental cavities and palates that were wide enough to fit all their teeth, i.e. also their wisdom teeth.
 These people all had one thing in common, they were living isolated from modern foods, still relying on their traditional diets.
 His findings were that the causes of cavities, smaller jaws, even smaller skulls and hips was malnutrition caused by non-traditional diets.

 Wild edibles can make up an important and diverse part of a healthy, and even healing diet.
-They are nutritional powerhouses, providing fibre, complex carbohydrates, niacin, B vitamins, copper, potassium, selenium, and other vitamins, minerals, and nutrients.
-Wild growing purslane for example contains more of the important omega-3 fatty acids (underrepresented in our modern diets) than any other leafy vegetable plant.
-And it is an excellent source of Vitamin A, one of the highest among green leafy vegetables.
-Wild edibles grow abundantly in a lot of places, need no watering or fertiliser and are not sprayed with chemicals (don’t pick them right next to the road where they could be sprayed).
-They contain phytonutrients that have medicinal properties too, so your daily food can be your medicine.
+They are nutritional powerhouses.
+Wild-growing purslane, for example, contains more of the important omega-3 fatty acids (underrepresented in our modern diets) than any other leafy vegetable plant.
+Wild edibles contain phytonutrients that have medicinal properties, so your daily food can be your medicine.